damiandudycz/ps3/dev-tools/kernel-ebuild/README.md

 ebuild-find-version.sh:
     This script returns the newest available version of gentoo-kernel.
-If executed with --unstable it returns the latest unstable version.
+If executed with --unmask it returns the latest unstable version.
     Otherwise it returns the latest stable.
+If version is specified in arguments, it returns given version if its in correct format.

 ebuild-fetch-patches.sh
     This script updates patches for version specified as a parameter or default patches if run without a patameter.